March 26th, 2012

 In the opening game, the Blue Devils battled back against the Littleton Crusaders to force overtime on an Austin Roberge 3 with 2 seconds on the clock.
 Noah Racineâ€™s 3 to start OT gave the blue and white the lead that they never looked back from, winning 62-58.
 Roberge led the way with 34 points and Danny Epinette chipped in with 17 points and 13 boards.

-Swafford–– Clayton E., 60, of North Troy, VT, passed away August 9, 2011 in Newport with his family at his side.
-Services will be held at the convenience of the family.
+Young–– Wilfred Alton, Jr., 63, of Brownington passed away at his home on March 21, 2012.
+Funeral services will be held at the Brownington Center Church at 2 p.m. on Tuesday, March 27, 2012.
 On-line condolences may be sent to the family through the funeral home website at www.curtis-britch-converse-rushford.com.
 Arrangements are entrusted to the care of Curtis-Britch-Converse-Rushford Funeral Home, locally family owned and operated.